FINTLabs/fint-springer/README.md

 ## Add more data

 1. Create a new json-file containing the data inside `src/main/resources/data`.
-2. Create a new model class, either in its own package inside `no.fint.springer`, or inside `no.fint.codelist`.
+2. Create a new model class, either in its own package inside `no.fint.springer`, or the existing package `no.fint.codelist`.
 The name of the model should be the same as the name of the json-file.
 3. Add a service-class named the same as the model and with `Service` at the end.
 4. Update the `Resources`-enum with the new value.
 5. Run the mongodb integration tests `ExampleDataLoaderSpec`.